 The Ashley Longshore Excellence in the Arts Award

-The Ashley Longshore Excellence in the Arts Award is a $25,000 unrestricted award that deepens and expands support for artists in the disciplines of photography, musical theater and visual arts.
-In addition to the cash award, artists will have the opportunity to benefit from further mentorship, continuing education that can influence the trajectory of their careers.
+The Ashley Longshore Excellence in the Arts Award is a $25,000 unrestricted award supported by artist Ashley Longshore that deepens and expands support for artists in the disciplines of photography, musical theater and visual arts.
+In addition to the cash award, artists have the opportunity to benefit from further mentorship, continuing education that can influence the trajectory of their careers.

-In its inaugural year, the award will be granted to a past YoungArts winner in Theater (Musical Theater) and will honor the vibrant memory of Patrick B. Hale, an interdisciplinary artist in musical theater and visual arts.
+In its inaugural year, the award was granted to actor and vocalist Blaine Krauss (2010 Theater & U.S. Presidential Scholar in the Arts), honoring the vibrant memory of Patrick B. Hale, an interdisciplinary artist in musical theater and visual arts.
 In the second and third years, the award will be granted respectively to a past YoungArts winner in Photography, in memory of photographer Alix Edmonson Martinez, and to a past YoungArts winner in Visual Arts.
 To be considered for the award, all candidates must be 25 years or older and exemplify the traits of artistic rigor, excellence, a love of their craft, and demonstrate an active interest in furthering the arts in their community.

 YoungArts Jorge M. Pérez Award